-This plan addresses contamination that has resulted from past use of the SS-033 site as a small caliber firearms practice range.
-In 1993, lead projectiles and lead contaminated soil from the firing range backstop embankment were removed from the site.
+Soil at site SS-033 has been contaminated as a result of past use of the SS-033 site as a small caliber firearms practice range.
+In 1993, lead projectiles and lead contaminated soil from the firing range backstop embankment were removed from the site by the USAF.
 In 1994, a site investigation (SI) was undertaken to evaluate the effectiveness of the removal effort.
-The evaluation concluded that a potential human health risk was posed by the remaining onsite lead levels in soils north of the target line that were not remediated during the initial In addition, elevated removal action. metals, primarily arsenic, were identified in the soil fill material used to backfill the backstop area excavated during the 1993 removal action.
+The evaluation concluded that a potential human health risk was posed by the remaining onsite lead levels in soils north of the target line that were not remediated during the initial removal action.

+In addition, elevated metals, primarily arsenic, were identified in the soil fill material used to backfill the backstop area excavated during the 1993 removal action.
 These metals were not expected to pose a risk to human health given the land use at that time (the base was still open) or given future industrial development.
-From 1996 to 1997. additional soil lead delineation and soil removal activities were undertaken during which 647 tons of lead contaminated soil, located in separate areas of the site, were excavated and disposed of.
+From 1996 to 1997, additional soil lead delineation and soil removal activities were undertaken by the USAF during which 647 tons of lead contaminated soil, located in separate areas of the site, were excavated and disposed of.
 In 2000, the SI was updated to incorporate all data collected at the site and to evaluate risks posed to human health given both the planned commercial/industrial reuse of the site and a hypothetical residential reuse scenario.
 A potential risk was identified through exposure to arsenic in the soil located in the backstop area, given residential reuse.
 Lead contamination has been successfully mitigated at the site and does not pose a risk to human health.

 Based on the assessment undertaken in the SI, the remedial action objective for site SS-033 is to prevent exposure to soil containing arsenic at concentrations that would cause a noncancer risk above the USEPA target hazard index of 1.
-The preferred alternative addresses this objective by excavation and disposal of the arsenic contaminated soil.